 Figure 2.
-The mining permit area overlaid on agricultural sensitivity, as classified by the screening tool (green = low; yellow = medium; red = high; dark red = very high).
-The screening tool's very high sensitivity is confirmed by this assessment.
+The borrow pit area overlaid on agricultural sensitivity, as classified by the screening tool (green = low; yellow = medium; red = high; dark red = very high).
+The screening tool's high sensitivity is confirmed by this assessment.

 This verification of sensitivity addresses both components that determine it, namely cropping status (that is whether the land is currently or has recently been used for crop production) and land capability.
-The screening tool classifies the assessed area as very high agricultural sensitivity due to its cropping status as pivot irrigated land.
-This assessment confirms the very high sensitivity rating by the screening tool that is based on the cropping status component of sensitivity.
+The screening tool classifies the assessed area as ranging from medium to high agricultural sensitivity.
+The high sensitivity classification is due to a combination of some land being classified as cropland (high sensitivity) and some being classified as high sensitivity because of its land capability rating.
+This assessment confirms the high sensitivity rating by the screening tool that is based on the cropping status component of sensitivity.

-The classified land capability of the site ranges from 5 to 6.
-This assessment verifies the classified land capability, based on the assessment of the dryland cropping potential of the site in this report (see Section 8) and therefore verifies it as being of medium agricultural sensitivity in terms of the land capability component of sensitivity.
+The classified land capability of the site ranges from 7 to 9.
+This assessment verifies the classified land capability, based on the assessment of the cropping potential of the site in this report (see Section 8) and therefore verifies it as being of high agricultural sensitivity in terms of the land capability component of sensitivity.

-In conclusion, this assessment confirms the very high sensitivity rating of the site by the screening tool because of the site's assessed agricultural production potential and current agricultural land use.
+In conclusion, this assessment confirms the high sensitivity rating of the site by the screening tool because of the site's assessed agricultural production potential and current agricultural land use.